 Examples of circumstances that may be considered include:

-- Loss of Taxable/Untaxed Income (i.e. loss of employment of 8 weeks or longer, loss of social security or disability benefits, other significant reduction of income, etc.)
+- Loss of Taxable/Untaxed Income (i.e. loss of employment of 8 weeks or longer (this requirement may be waived in certain situations), loss of social security or disability benefits, other significant reduction of income, etc.)

 - Separation or Divorce